Skip to content

 If you regularly read our PDQ blog (and if you don’t, you totally should), you may have seen our blog defining infrastructure as a service, or IaaS.
-In short, PaaS is one step above IaaS but one step below software as a service, or SaaS.
+PaaS sits between infrastructure as a service (IaaS) and software as a service (SaaS) in the cloud computing stack.

 PaaS gives you everything IaaS gives you (infrastructure such as servers and storage) as well as the tools to do something with that infrastructure (middleware, management tools, operating systems, etc.).